My Love, My Life

 "My Love, My Life" is a song recorded by ABBA for their album, Arrival.
-The song was written by Benny Andersson and Björn Ulvaeus.
+The song was written by Benny Andersson, Björn Ulvaeus and Stig Anderson.

 Background

 "My Love, My Life" was one of the last songs to be recorded for the album.

-Agnetha Fältskog sings lead vocals and Björn Ulvaeus proclaimed the song to be the finest example of Agnetha's vocal purity..
+Agnetha Fältskog sings lead vocals and Ulvaeus proclaimed the song to be the finest example of Fältskog's vocal purity..
 He also expressed reservations about how the song was arranged.
 A complete demo with the original "Monsieur, Monsieur" lyrics was recorded before this, and remains unreleased.

 Composition

-According to sheet music published at Sheetmusicdirect.com by Union Songs, "My Love, My Life" is a slow tempo of 68 beats per minute.
+According to the sheet music published at Sheetmusicdirect.com by Union Songs, "My Love, My Life" has a slow tempo of 68 beats per minute.
 Written in common time, the song is in the key of C major.
-Agnetha Fältskog's vocal range spans from G3 to E5 during the song.
+Fältskog's vocal range spans from G3 to E5 during the song.

 Mamma Mia!
 Here We Go Again version

-Lily James, Amanda Seyfried and Meryl Streep recorded My Love, My Life for the soundtrack of Mamma Mia!
+Lily James, Amanda Seyfried, and Meryl Streep recorded My Love, My Life for the soundtrack of Mamma Mia!
 Here We Go Again.
-Their version was released on July 13, 2018 alongside the rest of the soundtrack, by Capitol and Polydor Records.
-It was produced by Benny Andersson.
-This version featured new lyrics written by Björn Ulvaeus.
+Their version was released on 13 July 2018, alongside the rest of the soundtrack, by Capitol and Polydor Records.
+It was produced by Andersson and featured new lyrics written by Ulvaeus.